Avik-Jain/100-Days-Of-ML-Code/README.md

 ## Support Vector Machines | Day 9
 Got an intution on what SVM is and how it is used to solve Classification problem.

+## SVM and KNN | Day 10
+Learned more about how SVM works and implementing the knn algorithm.